 The WindProfileType parameter tells TurbSim how to calculate the mean wind profile.
 Valid entries are found in Table 6.
 Users can enter the string "default" here for TurbSim to pick a wind profile based on the spectral model.
-The GP_LLJ model defaults to the JET profile and all others default to the IEC profile.
-Please see the Wind (Velocity) Profiles section of this guide for more details about the different wind profile types.
-The "H2L" velocity profile should always be used with, and only with, the TIDAL spectral model.
+The default values are listed in Table 7.
+Please see the Velocity and Direction Profiles section of this guide for more details about the different wind profile types.
+The "H2L" velocity profile must always be used with, and only with, the TIDAL spectral model.